 NYK’s fine is the second biggest in ACCC history.
 But remarkably, it could’ve been worse.

 This is because the Court issued a 50 percent discount on the penalty in recognition of NYK’s guilty plea.
 It also took into account the conglomerate’s “past and future assistance and cooperation” with ACCC investigations.

 Significantly, NYK’s cartel began back in 1997.
 Yet this operation only focused on conduct occurring between 2009 and 2012, since Australia’s current criminal cartel provisions (under Competition and Consumer Act, or “CCA”) didn’t exist until 2009.

 Over the past three years, the ACCC has devoted an expanding range of resources to investigating cartels.

 ACCC Chairman Rod Sims said the penalty “sends a strong warning to the industry and the business community at large.
 The [Commonwealth Director of Public Prosecution] and ACCC can and will criminally prosecute cartel conduct.”

 He also noted that the case highlighted how the authorities could exercise leniency in the face of early engagement and cooperation.

-GRC Solutions offers a wide-ranging library of Salt Compliance e-learning courses, including Data Protection, Fraud Awareness and Privacy.
+GRC Solutions offers a wide-ranging library of Salt Compliance online training, including a Competition and Consumer Protection suite of courses.
 Contact us today for more information.